AlecAivazis/universal-forms/README.md

 }
 ```

-The submission callback recieves the value of the form fields as an object.
+The submission callback receives the value of the form fields as an object.
 Alternatively, the `UniversalFormComponent` has a `resultAsString` prop which stringifies the data for you reducing even more clutter.

-Keep in mind that while this example uses `isomorphic-fetch` to handle the xhr request, you could use any similar package instead.
+Keep in mind that while this example uses `isomorphic-fetch` to handle the XHR, you could use any similar package instead.

 ### Customizing the React component